mpv-player/mpv/DOCS/man/options.rst

         When testing, you should start by using ``hwdec=auto-safe`` as it will limit itself to choosing from hwdecs that are actively supported by the development team.
-If that doesn't result in working hardare decoding, you can try ``hwdec=auto`` to have it attempt to load every possible hwdec, but if ``auto-safe`` didn't work, you will probably need to know exactly which hwdec matches your hardware and read up on that entry
+If that doesn't result in working hardware decoding, you can try ``hwdec=auto`` to have it attempt to load every possible hwdec, but if ``auto-safe`` didn't work, you will probably need to know exactly which hwdec matches your hardware and read up on that entry